yakhyo/yolov5-onnx-inference/README.md

 <br>

-> If you have custome weights, you can convert your weights to ONNX format.
+> If you have custom weights, you can convert your weights to ONNX format.
 Follow the instructions in the [YOLOv5 repository](https://github.com/ultralytics/yolov5) to convert your model.
-You can use converted onnx model with this repo.
+You can use the converted ONNX model with this repository.

 #### Inference